Frequently Asked Questions

 We leave the Phoenix area Friday morning and return on Sunday.
 Most of the time expect to be home early afternoon.

 Our clinics are on the Pacific side of Baja Sur.
-Our monthly clinic is south west of Loreto at Lopez Mateos.
-We also do a clinic at Laguna San Ignacio every second or third month.
-Our normal trip would be to clear into Mexico for customs and immigration at Guaymas, then fly across the sea of Cortez (aka Gulf of California) to Hotel Serenidad in Mulege where we overnight.
-Saturday morning up about 6:30 (AZ time) have breakfast and then fly the 115 miles to the clinic.
-Spend the day working then return to Mulege before dark.
-Home on Sunday.
+Our monthly clinic is southwest of Loreto in the town of Lopez Mateos.
+We also do a clinic at Laguna San Ignacio when we have adequate staffing.
+Our normal trip would be to clear customs and immigrations in Guaymas, then fly across the sea of Cortez (aka Gulf of California) to Loreto, BCS where we would overnight.
+Saturday morning we would rise up at about 6:30 (AZ time), have breakfast and then fly to the clinic.
+We would spend the day working, then return to Loreto or the town where we spent our first night, to spend Saturday night.
+Then we would fly home on Sunday morning.

 Yes, we are using international airports on the main land Mexico and there are soldiers stationed at the dirt strip we land on in Mulege.
 The statistics put Baja Sur with about the same crime and murder rate as Wyoming or Montana.